Revature-Salesforce-Training/curriculum/Week_7/Lightning Aura Component Framework/LNAura Component Framework.md

 * [Strict mode (MDN web docs)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)
 * [Returning Errors from an Apex Server-Side Controller (Lightning Aura Components Developer Guide)](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/controllers_server_apex_custom_errors.htm)

-## Single-Page Applications (SPAs)

-Throughout this module, we'll be exploring one half of the Lightning Component Framework, a programmatic Salesforce user interface framework designed for making dynamic, responsive single-page applications (SPAs) that can be used by both mobile and desktop users.
-But before we begin our exploration, let's discuss SPAs and their value more broadly using multi-page applications (MPAs for your authors lazy fingers), such as those created through the use of Visualforce, as a foil.

-When a user visits an MPA, the server sends markup to When an event occurs on a
+## AURA Component Framework

 The Lightning Component Framework is made of two programming archetypes: the Lightning Web Component (LWC) and Lightning Aura Component (LAC) models.
-Both models allow us to create the SPAs we mentioned above, but it's the latter - Lightning Aura components - that will be our primary focus here.
+Both models allow us to create a SPA, but it's the latter - Lightning Aura components - that will be our primary focus here.

-Before we begin working with the framework itself, let's discuss some of the benefits of doing so.
-Like Visualforce, the programmatic UI framework that we've previously worked with, LAC comes with a large amount of out-of-the-box, standard components that we can use.
-However, the LAC model has much better performance than Visualforce pages due to its SPA nature.

-In fact, SPAs offer many benefits over traditional, multi-page application frameworks such as Visualforce.
-Through

-## The Value of Single-Page Applications

-SPAs offer many benefits over traditional, multi-page applications (such as those created through use of the Visualforce framework).
-Most importantly, SPAs are designed to work well with mobile devices: they include responsive styling and require fewer server calls.
-With responsive styling, the page automatically resizes based on the size of the device using it.
-Rather than components taking up a set _length_ on the screen, they take up a specific _percentage_ of the screen to make for a smooth transition between desktops, mobile devices, and tablets.

-Using fewer server calls mitigates any issues that may be caused by a weak or unstable internet connection from a user's mobile device.
-In order to reduce the amount of server calls, the code returned from a browser includes JavaScript to handle as much user interaction as possible on the client, rather than the server.
-The JavaScript arrives on the client, renders the initial HTML, and then changes the markup in response to events.
-Because the page doesn't have to make a server call and wait for the response to edit the markup, the response to an event generally appears more fluid, faster, and native to the user.

-However, we must keep in mind the mobile-first principle when writing our SPAs - there's just some logic and processing that phones will not perform quickly or efficiently.
-In these cases, we make asynchronous calls to the server.
-We've discussed the differences between synchronicity and asynchronicity in the past, but let's state them again here.
-Code normally executes synchronously - one line of code must finish executing before the next line runs.
-For example, if line 247 of program x calls a function, line 248 will not execute until that function has returned.
-Synchronous execution normally fits our purposes, but it is not ideal if a function takes a long time to execute or if we are making a call to a remote server.
-When making said server call, time is a factor - we don't want our users to feel as though they are waiting forever for our app to load and therefore believe that the app is slow and was poorly designed.

-But we also want to use asynchronicity because there is no guarantee that our call to the server will ever be returned.
-Perhaps the server crashes before handling our request or a natural disaster destroys the data center holding the server.
-In either of these cases, we would not want the continued and successful execution of our program to be depend on feedback from the server - any surviving users of our app would be waiting indefinitely for data that will never come.
-Therefore, our asynchronous calls are standalone - our app will make the call and continue execution without waiting for, depending on, or possibly even expecting a response.

-There is no hard line to determine when to do processing on the client and when to do it on the server.
-Obviously, anytime we want to interact with the database, we will have to make a server call - there's no way around that.
-Any other logic needed should generally be kept on the client in order to ensure robustness, app fluidity, and faster reactions to user input.
-But if the amount of required processing is so large that the app appears visibly slower to the user, the corresponding logic should be moved from the client-side to the server.

-Aura components offer many advantages over Visualforce, arguably most importantly, that they, unlike Visualforce pages, were designed for SPAs (which we'll further discuss shortly).
-The Aura model also promotes code-reusability through use of its components, which are self-contained, reusable units of code.
-It offers a responsive event-driven architecture using Salesforce's Model-View-Controller-Controller (MVCC; that's two controllers!) design system and is easy to integrate with pages on the Lightning platform.
-Finally, the framework features many out of the box (oob), pre-built components and allows us to make use of Salesforce styling.

-While there are some limitations with Aura components, notably that they can't be rendered as PDFs like Visualforce pages can be, the benefits far outweigh the disadvantages.

-## Components, Components, and Components

-In the `Embracing the New Ambience` section, we said that Aura components were self-contained, reusable units of code - these are Aura component bundles.
-We also said that the framework features many oob, pre-built components in `What's in a name?`.
-So we now once again encounter the consequences of Salesforce's not-always-the-best naming practices (there are still more on the way later, I know you're excited!).
-You will frequently see the component bundle referred to as a component, although there is a smaller component file that is itself part of the bundle, i.e. the component contains a component.
-Further, the pre-built components (e.g. `<lightning:card>`) are called components.
-Finally, to promote reusability and modularity, component bundles can contain other component bundles.

-To summarize, component (bundles) are made up of many parts, including components (the ones that are a part of the bundle itself), (oob) components, and possibly other, smaller component (bundles).
-We therefore must be very careful when using the word 'component' - always take context into account and never be afraid to ask for clarification.

 ## Aura Component Bundles

 Aura component bundles can be created through the Developer Console by clicking `File` > `New` > `Lightning Component` or in Visual Studio Code by using the `SFDX: Create Lightning Component` command.
-The component bundle is returned to the client after the initial server call and is made of up to eight pieces: the component, controller, helper, style, documentation, design, renderer, and SVG (the final seven parts are referred to as "resources").
+The component bundle is made of up to eight pieces: the component, controller, helper, style, documentation, design, renderer, and SVG (the final seven parts are referred to as
+"resources").
 Let's further explore the component and each resource.

+>Ethan's wierd mnemonic
+  * Component - Cornered
+  * Controller - Cats
+  * Helper - Have
+  * Style - Super
+  * Documentation - Dangerous
+  * Design - Daring
+  * Renderer - Reactions
+  * SVG - So, watch out!

 The component file contains our markup, which can be both HTML and some model-specific markup similar to that of Visualforce.
 It has a `.cmp` file extension and is the only required part of the bundle.
 See the following code for an example component file.

 ```aura
 <aura:component>